 Section 902: Definition of the Term "Disability" , a document from the U.S. Equal Employment Opportunity Commission (EEOC), notes that "Following the Supreme Court's ruling, whether a person has an ADA 'disability' is determined by taking into account the positive and negative effects of mitigating measures used by the individual."

-ADA Accessibility Guidelines for Buildings and Facilities, as amended through January, 1998, set forth the "scoping and technical requirements . . . to be applied during the design, construction, and alteration of buildings and facilities covered by titles II and III of the ADA to the extent required by regulations issued by Federal agencies, including the Department of Justice and the Department of Transportation, under the ADA."
+ADA Standards for Accessible Design set forth the "scoping and technical requirements . . . to be applied during the design, construction, and alteration of buildings and facilities covered by titles II and III of the ADA."

 Procedures for Coordinating the Investigation of Complaints or Charges of Employment Discrimination Based on Disability Subject to the Americans With Disabilities Act and Section 504 of the Rehabilitation Act of 1973, revised as of July 1, 2000, (Code of Federal Regulations, Title 29, volume 4, parts 900-1899), sets forth "the procedures to be followed by the Federal agencies responsible for processing and resolving complaints or charges of employment discrimination filed against recipients of Federal financial assistance when jurisdiction exists under both section 504 and Title I."